dbfarms/cac-farmshop/readme.md

  -

 2- farmers
+-upload photo of farmgood or should that only be admin resp?
 -need to be add farmgood to farmer's farmgoods in backend whenever something new is created, only going one direction it seems
  -profile page -- NEEDS TO BE EDITABLE
  -make it so farmers can only edit their own farmgoods etc